johnnymatthews/learning-aion/3-vote-with-aion/README.md

 We do this for each value that we need to pull from the contract.

 The `enterPrivateKey` function serves to receive the private key from the user and assign it to the global `pk` variable.
-In order to make contract calls with this way of using web3, you must include `pk` in the binding method that links the `contractAddress` to the `abiObj` initialized above.
+To make contract calls with this way of using web3, you must include `pk` in the binding method that links the `contractAddress` to the `abiObj` initialized above.
 After completing these tasks, the function will call the `drawPollPicker` and `drawQuestionPublisher` method.

 The `drawPollPicker`, `drawPoll` and `drawQuestionPublisher` functions will draw the UI to manage polls and publish them by pulling data from the `Poll` object we instantiated.